stormpath/stormpath-documentation/source/reference.rst

     * - GET /v1/Organization/$ORGANIZATION_ID/$RESOURCE_TYPE?(searchParams)
       - :ref:`Pagination <about-pagination>`, :ref:`sorting <about-sorting>`, Search: :ref:`Filter <search-filter>`, :ref:`Attribute <search-attribute>`, :ref:`Datetime <search-datetime>`
       - Searches a collection of all of the Organization's associated resources of the specified type.
 For more about Search, please see :ref:`here <about-search>`.
-Searchable collections associated with a Tenant are: ``accounts``, and ``groups``.
+Searchable collections associated with an Organization are: ``accounts``, and ``groups``.

 .. _ref-org-asm: